-This category may be used stand-alone when the root cause of the incident is unknown.
-In all other cases, this category should be used in conjunction with one of the other root cause categories.
+This category should be used in conjunction with one of the other root cause categories.

 For example, an outage caused by a cable cut caused by a mistake by the operator of an excavation machine used for a building a new road, would be categorized in the root cause category 'human error' and 'third-party failure'.